 How to get to San Cristobal de las Casas

-San Cristobal de las Casas is about one hour drive from Tuxtla Gutierrez, the capital of Chiapas, and around 5 hours drive from Palenque.
+San Cristobal de las Casas is about one hour drive from Tuxtla Gutierrez, the capital of Chiapas, and around a 5-hour drive from Palenque.

-FROM PALENQUE – Colectivos regularly ply road 199 connecting Palenque to San Cristobal.
-It’s a very scenic road, but not the best if you have a tendency to get motion sick – in which case you are better off taking motion sickness tablets to begin with.
-I drove that road several times myself and it is completely doable – if only a bit long.
-Keep in mind there are occasional protests in Ocosingo, with road blockades that may further delay the trip.
+BY COLECTIVO – Colectivos regularly go by Road 199, connecting Palenque to San Cristobal de las Casas.
+It’s a very scenic road, but not the best if you have a tendency to get motion sick – in which case you are better off taking motion sickness tablets, to begin with.
+I drove that road several times myself, and it is completely doable – if only a bit long.
+Remember, there are occasional protests in Ocosingo, with road blockades that may further delay the trip.
 By all means, avoid driving that route at night.

 Is San Cristobal de las Casas safe?